 All students are expected to become familiar with the financial obligations they will incur while attending MTS.
 Financial information is given in detail in the MTS Academic Catalog.
 Students may access current billing information through their student portal at my.moody.edu.
-Student billing statements are emailed/mailed upon request.-Statement/account details will be available beginning in the second week of July for the Fall Semester and during the second week of November for the Spring Semester.
-Failure to receive an account statement does not relieve a student of the responsibility of paying his/her bill on time.
+Student billing statements are emailed/mailed upon request.
+Failure to receive an account statement does not relieve a student of the responsibility of paying his/her student bill on time.